PastIn Person

 Honorary Director at Bangladesh Legal Aid and Services Trust

 Sara Hossain is a barrister practicing in the Supreme Court of Bangladesh, specializing in constitutional, public interest, and family law.
-She serves as Honorary Director of the Bangladesh Legal Aid and Services Trust and chairs Ain o Salish Kendra, a human rights organization.
+She serves as Honorary Director of the Bangladesh Legal Aid and Services Trust and Chairperson of Ain o Salish Kendra.

 Zainab Malik